abhi6789/githubtutorial/README.md

 # githubtutorial
 Based on the github guide
-My name is Abhi and this is my second committ
+My name is Abhi and this is my second commit